PEP 683 – Immortal Objects, Using a Fixed Refcount

 None is returned by many functions and methods.

-Unlike with non-immortal objects, the 3.11 runtime will almost never
+Unlike with non-immortal objects, the 3.12 runtime will basically never

 None before giving it to the extension.
 However, the